angular/angular/aio/content/guide/ngmodule.md

 {@a core-module}

 ## The Core module
-At the moment, our root folder is cluttered with the `UserService` and the `TitleComponent` that only appears in the root `AppComponent`.
+At the moment, the root folder is cluttered with the `UserService` and `TitleComponent` that only appear in the root `AppComponent`.
-We did not include them in the `SharedModule` for reasons just explained.
+You didn't include them in the `SharedModule` for reasons just explained.

-Instead, we'll gather them in a single `CoreModule` that we **import _once_ when the app starts** and _never import anywhere else_.
+Instead, gather them in a single `CoreModule` that you import once when the app starts and never import anywhere else.

-**Steps:**
+Perform the following steps:

-* create an `src/app/core` folder
+1. Create an `src/app/core` folder.
-* move the `UserService` and `TitleComponent` from `src/app/` to `src/app/core`
+* Move the `UserService` and `TitleComponent` from `src/app/` to `src/app/core`.
-* create a `CoreModule` class to own the core material
+* Create a `CoreModule` class to own the core material.
-* update the `AppRoot` module to  import `CoreModule`
+* Update the `AppRoot` module to  import `CoreModule`.

-Again, most of this is familiar blocking and tackling.
-The interesting part is the `CoreModule`
+Most of this work is familiar.
+The interesting part is the `CoreModule`.

 {@example 'ngmodule/ts/src/app/core/core.module.ts' region='v4'}

-We're importing some extra symbols from the Angular core library that we're not using yet.
+You're importing some extra symbols from the Angular core library that you're not using yet.
 They'll become relevant later in this page.The `@NgModule` metadata should be familiar.
-We declare the `TitleComponent`  because this module _owns_ it and we export it because `AppComponent` (which is in `AppModule`) displays the title in its template.
+You declare the `TitleComponent`  because this module owns it and you export it because `AppComponent` (which is in `AppModule`) displays the title in its template.
-`TitleComponent` needs the Angular `NgIf` directive that we import from `CommonModule`.
+`TitleComponent` needs the Angular `NgIf` directive that you import from `CommonModule`.

-`CoreModule` _provides_ the `UserService`.
+`CoreModule` provides the `UserService`.
 Angular registers that provider with the app root injector, making a singleton instance of the `UserService` available to any component that needs it, whether that component is eagerly or lazily loaded.